xkjyeah/ams-bookings-planner/README.md

 9. [X] Split by origin / destination
 7. [ ] Import a bunch of regular / historical trips (for dialysis)
 10. [X] Disable all controls in editor if trip is cancelled
-11. [ ] Migrate a trip to a different date if date changed
-  - [ ] show the next day's trips up to around...
-3am?
-  - [ ] save a trip to the following day, if it is past midnight

 12. [X] Add additional information about driver / medic (e.g. phone number)
-  - [ ] SMS support
 13. [X] Allow team pairings to be imported from another day?
-15. [ ] import trips from a datastore, e.g. dialysis

-14. [ ] Allow driver/medics to have starting/ending times/locations?

 16. [X] Create new trip.
 Bundle all unassigned trips to a different row
 17. [X] Show current position of ambulances
 18. [X] Adjust height of chart for multiple rows
 19. [X] Hide gridlines for multiple rows
+15. [X] import trips from a datastore, e.g. dialysis

+20. [ ] Implement vertical scrolling in scroll helper
+21. [X] Highlight the unassigned trips
+11. [ ] Migrate a trip to a different date if date changed
+  - [ ] show the next day's trips up to around...
+3am?
+  - [ ] save a trip to the following day, if it is past midnight
+14. [ ] Allow driver/medics to have starting/ending times/locations?
+  - [ ] SMS support
+22. [ ] Multi-user collaboration